aryaman-2307/AngryBirdsProject/README.md

    ```

 2. **Install Dependencies**
-   Make sure you have [Java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) and [Gradle](https://gradle.org/install/) installed.
+   Make sure [Java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) and [Gradle](https://gradle.org/install/) are installed.
 You can check if you have them by running:
    ```bash
    java -version
    gradle -v